ArtSabintsev/Guitar/README.md

 - [x] Padding Functions (`padLeft`, `padRight`, `pad`)
 - [x] Regular Expressions (with Common Patterns Built-in)

+### Sherlocked
+A small set of functions offered by Guitar were removed in v0.3.0 of the library as Apple added many of these features to the Swift 4 language (aka, [Sherlocking](http://www.urbandictionary.com/define.php?term=sherlocked)).
+The functions that were removed were: `first, last, length, prefixed, suffixed, trimLeft, trimRight, truncated`.
+The `reversed` function was renamed to `reversedString` as it acts dslightly differently than Swift's built-in `reversed` function.

 ## Installation Instructions

 | Swift Version |  Branch Name  | Will Continue to Receive Updates?